 Meltdown is one of the UK’s most anticipated music events each year, as an iconic artist curates their own personal festival, revealing their interests and influences.

-M.I.A., born Mathangi 'Maya' Arulpragasam, follows in the footsteps of renowned festival curators including Jarvis Cocker, Patti Smith, David Bowie, Yoko Ono, Ornette Coleman and David Byrne.
+In 2017, the 24th Meltdown was curated by the acclaimed rapper, producer, director, visual artist and activist, M.I.A.
+Sri Lankan-born and London-bred, Mathangi 'Maya' Arulpragasam put together a 10 day featival celebrating contemporary music from across the globe, following in the footsteps of renowned festival curators including Jarvis Cocker, Patti Smith, David Bowie, Yoko Ono, Ornette Coleman and David Byrne.

 To keep up to date with Meltdown announcements, sign-up to our gigs emails.

 Try changing the date selection, or other filters and searching again

 No, in line with Southbank Centre’s mission to bring arts and culture to all and widen access to events and performances wherever possible, around 50% of the events at Meltdown are free.
 This includes Hip-Hop Karaoke, free after parties, a Rinse FM Block Party, Meltdown Mela, Just Vibez Carnival, a series of talks, a t-shirt exhibition and much more.
 You can find all the free events here.

 No, all the events at Meltdown are now listed here on our site.

 Unfortunately yes, however we do take returns, so keep an eye out for these especially during the week leading up to her performance.
 In the event we get a large number, we will announce it on our Twitter account.

 Yes, M.I.A. is around for most of the festival, and is taking part in an I AM... talk which is free but ticketed.